mundyreimer/mundyreimer.github.io/_pages/resources.md

 One of the most handy browser extensions I've used is [Unpaywall](https://unpaywall.org/products/extension).
 If you ever come across a paper that happens to be behind a paywall, this plugin will automatically show a little green tab that pops up showing an open-access version if it is available.

-To get around online newspaper / magazine paywalls or monthly free-article limits like _The Washington Post_, _The New Yorker_, _The Wall Street Journal_, etc, I recommend taking a look at [this list of hacks here](https://medium.com/paywall-hacks/how-to-bypass-virtually-every-news-paywall-705602c4c2ce).
+To get around online newspaper / magazine paywalls or monthly free-article limits like those found in the _The Washington Post_, _The New Yorker_, _The Wall Street Journal_, etc, I recommend taking a look at [this list of hacks here](https://medium.com/paywall-hacks/how-to-bypass-virtually-every-news-paywall-705602c4c2ce).
 Alternatively, you can use your _Page Inspector_ by right-clicking on a page and learn how to disable JavaScript (furthermore, you can find any number of browser extensions that allow you to toggle on+off JS).

 For free versions of textbooks and fiction, you could take a look at [Library Genesis](https://libgen.is/) (If the current link is dead just google it).
 There are also other things like *Sci-Hub* (which can be googled) that some people are against and don't recommend...